avicens/cancer_genes_selection/README.md

 ## Sequence Data Collection
 ### Cancer genes dataset
-I retrieved cancer genes from the Cancer Gene Census (CGC) repository of the COSMIC v84 database.
-A list of 574 genes classified as Tier 1 (i.e. those genes with a documented activity in cancer) was downloaded.
-This dataset can be accessed with the link https://cancer.sanger.ac.uk/cosmic/census?tier=1 on March 5th, 2018.
-The dataset correspons to the **Table S1** of the manuscript.
+I retrieved cancer genes from the [Cancer Gene Census Database](https://cancer.sanger.ac.uk/cosmic/census?tier=1) of the COSMIC v84 database.
+A list of 574 genes classified as Tier 1 (those genes with a documented activity in cancer) was downloaded.
+This dataset was accessed on March 5th, 2018, and corresponds to the **Table S1** of the manuscript.

 The dataset was cleaned in order to be used for later analysis with the R script **build_fundata_table.R**